jakujobi/AkujobiP1Shell/docs/reviews/phase2_2_review/REVIEW_SUMMARY.md

 ## Security Assessment

-✅ No security vulnerabilities found
+ SUCCESS No security vulnerabilities found
 - Not vulnerable to shell injection
 - Not vulnerable to path traversal
 - No arbitrary code execution risks